eth-infinitism/trampoline/README.md

 4. Edit `bundler.config.json` at `packages/bundler/localconfig`:
    a.
 Edit `network` to your local hardhat node
    b.
 Edit the `entryPoint` address that you got while deploying it using instructions above.
    c.
-Change port to `9000`.
-   d.
 Make sure your mnemonic & beneficiary are setup correctly.
-5. Run the bunder using `yarn bundler --unsafe --port 9000 --auto`
+5. Run the bunder using `yarn bundler --unsafe --auto`

 ---